-The Bank has invested in seven separate housing equity funds at December 31, 2023.
+The Bank has invested in seven separate housing equity funds at December 31, 2024.
 The general purpose of these funds is to encourage and assist participants in investing in low-income residential rental properties located in the Commonwealth of Virginia, develop and implement strategies to maintain projects as low-income housing, deliver Federal Low Income Housing Credits to investors, allocate tax losses and other possible tax benefits to investors, and to preserve and protect project assets.
-The investments in these funds were recorded as other assets on the consolidated balance sheets and were \$798,000 and \$1.0 million at December 31, 2023 and 2022, respectively.
+The investments in these funds were recorded as other assets on the consolidated balance sheets and were \$529,000 and \$798,000 at December 31, 2024 and 2023, respectively.
 The expected terms of these investments and the related tax benefits run through 2034.
-Tax credits and other tax benefits recognized as a component of income tax expense during the years ended December 31, 2023 and 2022 were \$186,000 and \$219,000 respectively, related to these investments.
-There are no additional capital calls included in other liabilities as of December 31, 2023 and 2022.
+Tax credits and other tax benefits recognized as a component of income tax expense during the years ended December 31, 2024 and 2023 were \$187,000 and \$186,000 respectively, related to these investments.
+Subsequent to the adoption of ASU 2023-02 on January 1, 2024 and for the year ended December 31, 2024, the Company recorded amortization totaling \$163,000 as a component of income tax expense.
+During the year ended December 31, 2023 the Company recorded amortization totaling \$234,000 in noninterest expense.
+There were no future commitments related to these investments as of December 31, 2024 and 2023.